When You Want to Quit Drinking, But Can’t

 Paul tries to explain this truth to some of the worst-behaved Christians in history, the Corinthians.
 He opens up both letters by calling them saints (see 1 Corinthians 1:2, 2 Corinthians 1:1).
 He wants them to know who they are then he goes into proper behaviors which match up to who they are.
 He never confuses their supernatural identity with their poor choices.

-In the first letter, after giving them a laundry list of fleshy sins–one being drunkenness–he tells them this:
+In the first letter, after giving them a laundry list of sins–one being drunkenness–he tells them this:

 “And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 (1 Corinthians 6:11)

 Do you see that Paul uses past tense words?
 He doesn’t say, “Stop getting drunk and having orgies or else you will lose your holiness!
 You will wear out God’s grace and you’ll no longer be saved!”
 No, never.
-He knew what God’s new covenant meant: a new spirit joined with God’s Spirit for good, no matter the level or frequency of our incorrect choices and mindsets.
+He knew what God’s New Covenant meant: a new spirit joined with God’s Spirit for good, no matter the level or frequency of our incorrect choices and mindsets.

 He also knew full well what the Messiah had accomplished at the Cross: free, permanent holiness by grace through faith.
 So instead of reverting back to Judaism by saying, “Stop sinning or else!” he told them, “You’ve been remade and those sinful actions will never express who you are.”

 He kept reminding them of what God had done to their spirits!
 “Be yourself!
 You are holy!
-Cheating, wrongdoing, homosexual acts, drunkeness, adultery, heterosexual sin, greediness, slander, stealing, and swindling will never match up with who you are!”
+Cheating, wrongdoing, homosexual acts, drunkenness, adultery, heterosexual sin, greediness, slander, stealing, and swindling will never match up with who you are!”
 (See 1 Corinthians 6:8-10).

 So once I understood in my heart that I wasn’t made to continue getting drunk all the time, my mind had to catch up to this.
 As Christians, our hearts know that sin is not part of us because we’ve been made new, but our minds don’t know this, immediately.
 Once our thoughts start to catch up with the truth of our supernatural perfection…forget about it…everything changes.